Lee Miller: Photography

 In 1929, Miller traveled to Paris intending to apprentice with the surrealist artist and photographer Man Ray.
-Although, at first, he insisted that he did not take students, Miller soon became his model and collaborator (announcing to him, "I'm your new student"), as well as his lover and muse."Surrealist Love Affair of Man Ray and Lee Miller Exposed in San Francisco Museum Show" by Jonathon Keats, ForbesGiovanni, Janine D. "What's a Girl to Do When a Battle Lands in Her Lap?"
-The New York Times Magazine, Winter 2007: 68–71.
-ProQuest.
-March 2, 2017 While in Paris, she began her own photographic studio, often taking over Man Ray's fashion assignments to enable him to concentrate on his painting.
-They collaborated so closely in this period that some photographs taken by Miller are credited to Man Ray.
-Together with Man Ray, she rediscovered the photographic technique of solarisation through an accident variously described; one of Miller's accounts involved a mouse running over her foot, causing her to switch on the light in mid-development.
+Although, at first, he insisted that he did not take students, Miller soon became his model and collaborator (announcing to him, "I'm your new student"), as well as his lover and muse.
+Some photographs taken by Miller are credited to Man Ray.

+Along with Man Ray, Miller rediscovered the photographic technique of solarisation through an accident that has been variously described.
+One of Miller's accounts involved a mouse running over her foot, causing her to switch on the light in the darkroom in mid-development of the photograph.
 The couple made the technique a distinctive visual signature, examples being Man Ray's solarised portrait of Miller taken in Paris circa 1930, and Miller's portraits of fellow surrealist Meret Oppenheim (1930), Miller's friend Dorothy Hill (1933), and the silent film star Lilian Harvey (1933).

 Solarisation fits the surrealist principle of the unconscious accident being integral to art and evokes the style's appeal to the irrational or paradoxical in combining opposites of positive and negative.
 Mark Haworth-Booth describes solarisation as "a perfect surrealist medium in which positive and negative occur simultaneously, as if in a dream".

-Among Miller's friends were Pablo Picasso and fellow surrealists Paul Éluard and Jean Cocteau.
-Cocteau was so mesmerized by Miller's beauty that he transformed her into a plaster cast of a classical statue for his film, The Blood of a Poet (1930).Bukhari, Nuzhat, and Amir Feshareki.
-"Lee Miller's Ariadne Aesthetics", Modernism/Modernity 14.1 (2007): 147–152.
-ProQuest.
-March 2, 2017 During a dispute with Man Ray regarding the attribution of their co-produced work, Man Ray is said to have slashed an image of Miller's neck with a razor.
+Among Miller's friends were Duchess Solange d'Ayen–the fashion editor of French Vogue, Pablo Picasso and fellow surrealists Paul Éluard and Jean Cocteau.
+Cocteau was so mesmerized by Miller's beauty that he transformed her into a plaster cast of a classical statue for his film, The Blood of a Poet (1930).
+During a dispute with Man Ray regarding the attribution of their co-produced work, Man Ray is said to have slashed an image of Miller's neck with a razor.